-Starting 2009, Canadians over 18 year old can contribute into their TFSA up to a maximum amount per year, between $5,000 and $5,500 depending on the year.
+Starting 2009, Canadians over 18 year old can contribute into their TFSA up to a maximum annual amount, which changes depending on the year.

 Any unused contribution room in one year can be carried over to the next year so your contribution room is always adding up.
 After you contribute, your money can grow tax-free…and you can withdraw it whenever you want, also tax-free.

 Another way to invest and save on taxes is through an RRSP.

 The amount you invest through RRSP is tax deductible (it effectively reduces your taxable income by the amount you contribute) and grows tax free as well.

 As with the TFSA, there is a limit to how much you can contribute in your RRSP per year which is 18% of your income from the previous year.
 This amount can be carried forward to future years if not used fully.

 Unlike TFSA, withdrawals from RRSP is taxed at your current income tax rate.
 Because RRSP is meant to house your money long-term until you retire.

 To get the best value from your RRSP, you want to contribute in years when your income is high and withdraw when your income is lower.
 Be sure to use your TFSA for low income year contributions.